Baldwin Village, Los Angeles: Film

 Baldwin Village served as a location for the 1992 film White Men Can't Jump.
 The neighborhood also appears in the 2001 film Training Day.
+The 2025 film One of Them Days is also set in the neighborhood, with the characters referring to it as ‘The Jungles.’

 Television

 It was also in episode 1 of Season 3 of the NBC television series Southland.

-It was a prominent setting in the S.W.A.T. episode "Local Heroes" (Season 4, Episode 15).
+It was a prominent setting in the CBS television series S.W.A.T. episode "Local Heroes" (Season 4, Episode 15).

-Music Videos
+Music videos

-Wacka Flocka Flame's "Hard in Da Paint" music video.
+Waka Flocka Flame's "Hard in Da Paint" music video was also filmed in Baldwin Village.